h4ck3rm1k3/db-docs/index.md

 ### Narrowing result sets

-Once you have a basic understanding of result sets, you can start using conditions, limits and offsets to reduce the amount of rows returned in a query.
+Once you have a basic understanding of result sets, you can start using conditions, limits and offsets to reduce the amount of items returned in a query.

-Use the `db.Cond{}` type to define conditions for `db.Collection.Find()`.
+Use the [db.Cond][21] type to define conditions for `db.Collection.Find()`.

 ```go
 type db.Cond map[string]interface{}